-Fitzrovia offers a selection of cosy pubs and restaurants and is also only a stone’s throw away from the flamboyant Soho nightlife.
-Fitzrovia is home to around 8,000 residents and the £1bn transformation of Tottenham Court Road and the opening of Crossrail in 2018 will create even more advantages and demand for the area.
+Fitzrovia offers a selection of cosy pubs and restaurants and is also only a stone’s throw away from the flamboyant nightlife.
+Fitzrovia is home to around 8,000 residents and the £1bn and the opening of Crossrail will create even more advantages and demand for the area.

 Hanway Gardens, an exclusive development by Frogmore that featured a premium choice of apartments ranging from one to three bedrooms including two deluxe penthouses.
-Each apartment will be individually designed with a sleek and refined finish with opulent interiors exuding pure elegance.
+Each apartment has been individually designed with a sleek and refined finish with opulent interiors exuding pure elegance.
 A choice of multi-level roof gardens is just one of the fantastic features that this superior development has to offer. is delighted to have been a part of

 Fitzrovia is bursting with bars and restaurants; temptation is at every turn as they all beckon you to order a cocktail and browse their mouth-watering menus.
 For a seaside dining experience in the heart of the city, Bubbledogs is the home of gourmet hotdogs which you can make as plain or as indulgent as you like, washed down with the finest champagne; savour this unexpected match.
 For some traditional Italian cuisine in an intimate, cosy setting, head to the oh-so-romantic – Big Mamma Group’s latest offering. is truly heavenly; a small and cosy restaurant that is full of character and flavour, and boasts the best of British produce. is another popular destination in Fitzrovia because of its friendly and retro vibe; an all-day brasserie that serves everything from breakfast, to Sunday lunch, to cocktails, of course it is all delicious too.
 If champagne and caviar is not your thing, then maybe champagne and hotdogs might be?
-Bubbledogs is the home of gourmet hotdogs which you can make as plain or as indulgent as you like, washed down with the finest champagne; savour this unexpected match.

 As well as good food, Fitzrovia offers a wide variety of elegant and entertaining venues for having some drinks with friends.
 Chinawhite is the place for partygoers who are looking for an evening with some serious pizzazz.
 As well as offering exquisite Japanese robatayaki cuisine, also offers the Shochu Lounge which has an alluring menu of impressive contemporary Japanese cocktails. is a great basement bar in the area which has a trendy atmosphere with inventive cocktails and

-To get those creative juices flowing even more, The Building Centre offers an impressive array of everything architectural and design based, past exhibitions have focused on brickwork and urban landscaping.
+To get those creative juices flowing even more, offers an impressive array of everything architectural and design based, past exhibitions have focused on brickwork and urban landscaping.

-Fitzrovia is on doorstep so all of your shopping needs will be catered for with shops such as; Zara, Topshop, Reiss and of course Selfridges is only a short walk away. , not far from Goodge Street Underground station, is a health food store that is becoming increasingly popular; stroll down the isles and discover healthy and organic snacks and food that taste delicious without the guilt.
+Fitzrovia is on doorstep so all of your shopping needs will be catered for with shops such as; Zara, Topshop, Reiss and of course Selfridges is only a short walk away. , not far from Goodge Street Underground station, is a health food store that is becoming increasingly popular; stroll down the aisles and discover healthy and organic snacks and food that taste delicious without the guilt.

 Tottenham Court Road – Northern line and Central line – 12 minutes to Liverpool Street

 Warren Street – Northern line and Victoria line – 3 minutes to Euston Street